How exactly do you say small in Italian?

 Likewise, you will say piccola if you’re talking about a female child, bambina, which is a feminine noun.

-Plural nouns behave the same way: if you want to describe a group of small children (masculine plural), use piccoli.
+Plural nouns behave in the same way: if you want to describe a group of small children (masculine plural), use piccoli.
 If you’re talking about some little girls (feminine plural), use piccole instead.

 Title: Italian All-in-One For Dummies